mczajkow/mediamail/DESIGN.md

 ## Overview
 Media mail works as a trio of bots representing an interaction with a social media platform
 * Platform Bot: These reach out to a specific social media application, e.g. Twitter and funnel data into a common Elastic Search index
-* Mail Bot: These query the common Elastic Search index on behalf of a user, given user preferences
+* Mail Bot: These query the common Elastic Search index on behalf of a user, given user preferences.
+It then emails the user.
 * Reply Bot: These manage replies from a user, given user preferences, and then interact back with the social media Platform accordingly

 ## Configuration